CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 15. When you are happy with the job specifications, click **Start Upgrade**.

-### Analyze Results
+### Analyze Cumulus Linux Results

 After starting the upgrade you can monitor the progress from the preview page or the Upgrade History page.

-From the preview page, a green circle with rotating arrows is shown above each step as it is working.
+From the preview page, a green circle with rotating arrows is shown above each step set of switches (if roles are configured) and on each switch as as the job is working.
 Alternately, you can close the detail of the job and see a summary of all current and past upgrade jobs on the Upgrade History page.
 The job started most recently is shown at the top, and the data is refreshed periodically.

 Switches are displayed in the order of upgrade, by role/category and within roles/categories.
 Switches that are planned for upgrade first are listed first.
 You can scroll down within a role or category to see the additional switches to be upgraded.